dutchwebworks/generator-dwwvagrant/app/templates/_README.md

 ## Shutdown the Vagrant virtual-machine

-To shutdown the running Vagrant box run the command below on your local development copmuter (again where the `Vagrantfile` is located).
+To shutdown the running Vagrant box run the command below on your local development computer (again where the `Vagrantfile` is located).
 This will properly shutdown the Ubuntu virtual-machine.

 	vagrant halt